Median Income

 Is Coal Center a Good Place to Live?

-Based on current data, Coal Center receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
+Based on current data, Coal Center receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
 Areas to be aware of include below-average incomes.
 Coal Center offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Coal Center is $39,050, 48% below the national average of $75,149.
 Unemployment stands at 3.0%, indicating a healthy job market.
-10.3% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 24 minutes.

 Cost of Living & Housing